-Sky Pencil holly is grouped botanically with the broadleaf evergreen shrubs.
+Sky Pencil Holly (Ilex crenata) is grouped botanically with the broadleaf evergreen shrubs.
 A related shrub is Ilex crenata 'Hetzii'.
 Both are types of Japanese holly, which is valued for its small, tightly-packed leaves.

 Shrub Characteristics and the Male Pollinator Question

-Sky Pencil holly is a slow-growing, columnar shrub that reaches 4-10 feet in height, with a width just a small fraction of that.
+Sky Pencil Holly is a slow-growing, columnar shrub that can grow up to 10 feet tall, with a width just a small fraction of that.
 When one of these holly shrubs reaches 6 feet tall, its width may be only 14 inches at the widest point.
 The "column" is narrowest at the base, slowly tapering out the higher it goes.

 Holly shrubs are dioecious; that is, there are separate male and female plants.
 Sky Pencil is strictly a female cultivar (she does not come with a corresponding "mate" of the same cultivar name).
 Yet a male plant is needed to pollinate the female if you want berries.

 The presence of any of a number of different types of male holly plants will allow you to achieve pollination.
 If you wish to stick with Japanese hollies, you can use Ilex crenata 'Beehive' (a male cultivar) as a pollinator.
 'Beehive' is similar to 'Hetzii' in its growth habit, only it stays shorter (2 to 3 feet tall), being something of a dwarf.